 Assets need to be valued at their open market value.
 This is the price the asset might reasonably fetch if it was sold on the open market at the time of the death.
 This represents the realistic selling price of an asset, not an insurance value or replacement value.

-The assets which make up the Estate include anything the deceased owned solely or in distinct shares (i.e. half a house), as well as anything owed to the deceased such as unpaid wages.
+The assets which make up the estate include anything that was owned solely or in distinct shares (such as 50% of a house), as well as anything that was owed, like unpaid wages.
 Probate assets typically include:

 - property and land